SanteonNL/shared-care-planning/input/pagecontent/security-authentication.md

 <img src="Trust_structure.png" width="40%" style="float: none"/>

 Alternatively, the role can be assigned by the organization itself.
-Thereby the organization becomes s trusted source itself.
-As the organization holds a URA credential the verifier is albe to verify the authenticity of both the professional (UZI) and organization (URA), and the assigned role issued by the organization.
+Thereby the organization becomes the trusted source itself.
+As the organization holds an Organization Credential the verifier is able to verify the authenticity of both the professional and organization, and the assigned role issued by the organization.

 <img src="Trust_structure_2.png" width="40%" style="float: none"/>